Federal court closes Dakota Access case, but allows for fresh challenges

-NEW YORK, June 22 (Reuters) - A U.S. district court closed a long-running case against the Dakota Access oil pipeline on Tuesday, but allowed for Native American tribes and other opponents of the line to file additional actions against it, court documents showed.
+NEW YORK (Reuters) - A U.S. district court closed a long-running case against the Dakota Access oil pipeline on Tuesday, but allowed for Native American tribes and other opponents of the line to file additional actions against it, court documents showed.

 The court scrapped a key environmental permit for the pipeline last year and ordered the environmental review, as the tribes and environmental groups argued that the pipeline threatened to contaminate the Missouri River and vital drinking water sources.

-Operators of the pipeline, including Energy Transfer LP (ET.N), have argued that DAPL complied with regulatory and safety requirements.
+Operators of the pipeline, including Energy Transfer LP, have argued that DAPL complied with regulatory and safety requirements.

+Reporting by Laila Kearney and Devika Krishna Kumar; editing by Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.